shenef/Boktai-Speedrunning/Boktai 1/Boktai 1.md

 ## About this Guide

 This Guide is intended for the Japanese version of Boktai: The Sun is in your Hands and the Normal 2 Any% Category.
-It should work exactly the same for other versions but JP is significantly faster.
+It should work exactly the same for other languages but JP is significantly faster.
 Credits go to the entire [Taiyoh Network Community](https://discord.gg/0dUb9OmJrIrRPFGf) and many casual players that discovered strats on accident.

 ### Videos